 - Available in all U. S. States except AL, AK, HI, LA, MA, NH, & NY

 Royal Neighbors of America offers accelerated living benefit rider at no extra cost.
 This rider provides a single lump-sum payment using a part of the life insurance death benefit before the policyholder dies.

 You can get up to 75% of your death benefit when Royal Neighbors receives your acceleration request.
 You can request a minimum of $5,000, and you can only make one acceleration.

 GRADED DEATH BENEFIT WHOLE LIFE

-If you have health issues and you cannot qualify for simplified issue whole life with no waiting period, a graded death benefit whole life is your best option.
+If you have health issues and you cannot qualify for simplified issue final expense insurance with no waiting period, a graded death benefit whole life is your best option.
 This plan has a limited payout during the first two years, but you will receive partial coverage from the first day.

 The graded death benefit is designed for applicants who are not in the best of health.
 It only provides partial coverage in the first two years.
 If you die in the first year, your beneficiary will receive 30% of the death benefit, 70% in the second years, and 100% in the third year and beyond.